dragonfly-science/dragonfly-website/content/news/2019-09-25-whitetip-assessment/content.md

 The only previous stock assessment for the species worldwide was in 2012, also for WCPFC.
 It showed that this once-common shark species had been depleted to less than 10% of its unfished female biomass.
 In 2018, the US National Oceanic and Atmospheric Administration (NOAA) recommended that the species be listed as threatened.

-“I collated information from different sources to inform the integrated stock assessment model.
-The first and biggest task was to reconstruct the species’ historical catch – the total number of sharks that have been caught each year since 1995 – using data collected by fisheries observers on vessels,” says Laura.
+"I collated information from different sources to inform the integrated stock assessment model.
+The first and biggest task was to reconstruct the species’ historical catch – the total number of sharks that have been caught each year since 1995 – using data collected by fisheries observers on vessels," says Laura.

 She used a combination of 648 models (scenarios about the shark’s biology and productivity, catch size and survival after capture) to come up with an updated assessment for 2016.
 It was 4% of the unfished female biomass.